-- The Council has in place a Monitoring Officer who works with Members and Officers to ensure that the law is adhered to. - There is a protocol in place for the Monitoring Officer, which sets out their role and supports them in fulfilling their responsibilities. - Legal advice is given in reports for all decisions to be taken by Members.
+- The Council has in place a Monitoring Officer who works with Members and Officers to ensure that the law is adhered to. - Legal advice is given in reports for all decisions to be taken by Members and Officers are also required to take advice where required.

-Core Principle B Ensuring openness and comprehensive stakeholder engagement
+Core Principle B | Ensuring openness and comprehensive stakeholder engagement

-Openness:
+• Openness:

-- All meetings of the Authority are held in public unless the Part II requirements of the local authorities (Executive Arrangements) (Access to Information) Regulations 2000 are met in terms of confidentiality. - Copies of all minutes and agendas are available on the Councils website.
+- All meetings of the Authority are held in public unless the Part II requirements of the local authorities (Executive Arrangements) (Access to Information) Regulations 2000, are met in terms of confidentiality. - Copies of all minutes and agendas are available on the Councils website.
 All reports contain details of options considered and the advice provided by officers regarding legal and financial implications.
 The minutes include the reasons behind the decisions made. - The Council has a Freedom of Information Scheme in place and seeks to publish information openly on its website wherever possible and practicable to do so.